 Content that’s novel, entertaining, and eye-catching works best to generate interest in your brand.
 That’s why the use of video, infographics, memes, and podcasts dramatically increases interest.

 A good example of this comes from Talenti, the premium gelato company.
 They create innovative content, such as their wheel that users can spin to determine which flavor to buy.
 Combined with guerrilla marketing efforts like delivering samples via bicycle at community events, the company is closing in on big names like Ben and Jerry’s in terms of market share.

 Reaching consumer desire relies heavily on a positive brand image and recommendations from a consumer’s social network.
 Surprisingly, younger consumers consider the tacit endorsements of mere social media acquaintances more than the recommendations of friends and family according to a study.
 These younger consumers seek user-generated content and are more likely to follow a brand on social networks than family and friends.

 That’s some weird consumer psychology — so brands need to up their game to reach these millennials.

 Taking action relies more on logistics than consumer psychology.
 Factors such as pricing (and financing), availability, and the effort necessary to acquire the product precedence at this stage.
 Simple improvements across these factors reduce the nearly 68% of abandoned online shopping carts.

-Online shopping, especially new Facebook shopping options, make it easier for consumers to take action — buy your brand.
+Online shopping, especially new Facebook shopping options, makes it easier for consumers to take action — buy your brand.
 Reducing the # of clicks required to make a purchase (ie. Amazon’s one-click shopping), reducing registration requirements, using easy payment options like PayPal, and offering in-store pickup and exchange all enhance your close rate.

 Consumer psychology and analytics